Kristina Keneally: Fowler candidacy, 2022

-In September 2021, it was reported that Keneally would seek preselection for the Division of Fowler in the House of Representatives to succeed retiring MP Chris Hayes at the 2022 federal election.
+In September 2021 it was reported that Keneally would seek preselection for the Division of Fowler in the House of Representatives to succeed retiring MP Chris Hayes at the 2022 federal election.

-This occurred after Tu Le, a Vietnamese-Australian lawyer was endorsed by Hayes.
+This occurred after Tu Le, a Vietnamese–Australian lawyer was endorsed by Hayes.
 Le was his preferred candidate due to her ability to reflect the multiculturalism of the area and her strong links to the community.
 The electorate of Fowler includes Sydney suburbs such as Cabramatta and Liverpool which has a population of over 50,000 Asian-Australians.
-Keneally does not currently live within the electorate and resides in Scotland Island in the Northern Beaches area of Sydney.
-The push for a white American-born woman who has no connections to a safe Labor seat primarily made up of people of Asian or Middle Eastern background, including a large proportion of recent migrants and refugees, has been criticised by Labor MPs such as Anne Aly and Peter Khalil.
+Though Keneally moved to the seat after winning preselection, she did not have roots within the electorate and previously resided on Scotland Island in the Northern Beaches area of Sydney.
+The push for a white American-born woman with limited connections to a safe Labor seat primarily made up of people of Asian or Middle Eastern background, including a large proportion of recent migrants and refugees, was criticised by Labor MPs such as Anne Aly and Peter Khalil.
 Others, including former prime minister Paul Keating, supported Keneally, who was installed by party leadership without a pre-selection ballot.
-Independent Dai Le, a Vietnamese refugee and former Liberal Party councilor, nominated in response to the controversy, and defeated Keneally in one of only two Labor losses at the 2022 federal election.
+Independent Dai Le, a Vietnamese refugee and former Liberal Party councillor and candidate, nominated for the seat, and defeated Keneally in one of only two Labor losses at the 2022 federal election.